Credit Card: What It Is and How It Works

-A credit card is a payment tool that lets you borrow money up to a limit, use it for purchases, and then pay the bank back later.
-If you use it carefully, a credit card can help you build a credit score, create payment history, and make it easier to qualify for better financial products over time.
+A credit card is a payment tool that lets you borrow money up to a limit and pay it back later.
+Used carefully, a credit card can help you build credit history, create payment habits, and qualify for better financial products over time.
+Used carelessly, it can also lead to interest charges, fees, debt, and expensive beginner mistakes.

 Reviewed & Updated by Carlos Abreu